Flower Dome: Where nature blooms in Singapore

 Some links on this page are affiliate links, to learn more about how we use these, read our disclaimer.

 I don’t always use maps when exploring the city.
 I try to avoid it unless I’m completely lost or pushed for time.
 Besides I knew the general direction to go in.
 I’d just been to the top of the Marina Bay Sands SkyPark and could see the Flower Dome from above.
-It is a beautiful building in its own right, but the exterior pales in comparison to what lays inside.
+It is a beautiful building in its own right, but the beautiful glass dome pales in comparison to what lies inside.

 I headed over and bought my ticket, but was going to use it later in the day.
 I just wanted to have my ticket reserved so I was guaranteed entry.
 But they have so many tickets available I needn’t have worried.
 It’s massive and there’s plenty of space but having a ticket gave me peace of mind.
 I got my tickets for the Supertree Observatory and the OCBC Skyway at the same time, but hungry for lunch I planned to return later that evening.